surebot/Eventline/docs/2-routes.md

 ### Object

-You will use this the most often, this will only allow a thread to be triggered if each key path specifies matches the value of the same key path in the payload of the event.
+You will use this the most often, this will only allow a route to be triggered if each key path specifies matches the value of the same key path in the payload of the event.